chirag127/SkillSwap/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Report a reproducible bug in the SkillSwap Mobile App.
+about: Report a bug found in the SkillSwap Community Barter Network Mobile App
-title: "Bug: [Short Description of Bug]"
+title: "[BUG] Short Description of the Bug"
-labels: bug
+labels: "bug"
 assignees: "chirag127"

-}

-## Bug Description
+### Description

-A clear and concise description of what the bug is.
-What did you expect to happen, and what actually happened?
+A clear and concise description of the bug.
+What is happening and what was expected to happen?

-## Steps to Reproduce
+### Steps to Reproduce

+Steps to reproduce the behavior:
-1. Go to '...' section.
+1. Go to '...'
-2. Click on '....'.
+2. Click on '....'
-3. Scroll down to '....'.
+3. Scroll down to '....'
-4. See error.
+4. See error

-## Expected Behavior
+### Expected Behavior

-Explain what you expected to happen.
+What did you expect to happen?

-## Actual Behavior
+### Actual Behavior

-Explain what actually happened.

-## Screenshots / Screen Recordings (Optional)

-If applicable, add screenshots or screen recordings to help explain your problem.
-Provide a link if too large.

-## Device Information (Optional)
+What actually happened?

+### Environment

+*   **App Version:** [e.g., 1.0.0]
-*   **Device:** (e.g., iPhone 15 Pro, Samsung Galaxy S23)
+*   **Device:** [e.g., iPhone 14 Pro, Samsung Galaxy S23]
-*   **OS:** (e.g., iOS 17.2, Android 14)
+*   **Operating System:** [e.g., iOS 17.2.1, Android 14]
-*   **App Version:** (Find this in the app's settings or About screen)
+*   **Node/Expo Version (if applicable):** [e.g., Node 20.10.0, Expo SDK 49]

-## Additional Context (Optional)
+### Additional Context

 Add any other context about the problem here.
-Such as environment, user context, or logs.

----
+Screenshots, logs, or relevant code snippets are highly encouraged.